 Carbonate reservoirs contain over 60% of the world’s remaining conventional oil reserves and account for over 30% of the world’s daily oil production.
 However, most oil is left underground: On average less than 20% of available oil is recovered.
 Hence a small (1 to 2 %) increase will make a substantial impact on global hydrocarbon reserves.
 The low oil recovery is due to the multi-porosity and multi-scale nature of carbonates, which poses significant challenges on reservoir characterisation, modelling, and simulation technologies.
-In addition, new studies also indicate that carbonate reservoirs have major potential for producing geothermal heat and storing greenhouse gases as well as other forms of energy (e.g. hydrogen or methane) that was converted from renewable energies.
+In addition, carbonate reservoirs have major potential for producing geothermal heat and storing greenhouse gases as well as other forms of energy (e.g. hydrogen or methane) that was converted from renewable energies.
 In these cases, much of the reservoir characterisation, modelling and simulation challenges that we already tackle can be mapped to these wider “geoenergy” applications.
-Due to their global importance, improved prediction of flow and energy recovery in carbonate reservoirs are likely to be among some of the most significant developments for the wider energy industry, not just the oil and gas industry, in the next decades and will play a crucial role in the energy transition.
+Due to their global importance, improved prediction of flow and energy recovery in carbonate reservoirs are likely to be among some of the most significant developments for the wider energy industry, not just the oil and gas industry, in the next decades and will play a crucial role in the transition to a low-carbon energy future.

 Our interdisciplinary research tackles these challenges and aims to improve our ability to characterise, model, and predict recovery of hydrocarbons and other forms of energy (e.g. heat) from carbonate formations, from pore- to reservoir-scale, using a range of state-of-the-art experimental, modelling, and simulation technologies, many of them developed in-house.
 The Carbonate Reservoir Group has strong financial support from Energi Simulation.
 Energi Simulation is a not-for profit foundation, formerly known as Foundation CMG, which promotes and financially supports R&D and students through research grants and university chair programmes.
 We are currently working on three different themes, with several projects supporting each theme.